pyfar/sofar_verification_rules/README.md

    colons in the names (they use underscores instead) and require the keyword 'GLOBAL' to highlight global attributes, e.g., 'GLOBAL_SOFAConventions'.
    The verification of this rule might thus vary across toolboxes.
+5. Application specific (custom) variables and attributes can not have names that are used by the respective convention.
-5. Some attributes can only have a limited number of entries.
+6. Some attributes can only have a limited number of entries.
 Examples for this are names of coordinate systems, units, and room types.
 For instance the used coordinate system can only be 'cartesian', 'spherical', or 'spherical harmonics'.
 A special case are units, where multiple spellings